 The New Zealand Parole Board (the Board) was established on 30 June 2002, under the Parole Act 2002.
 The Board is an independent statutory body, currently chaired by Hon.
 Warwick Gendall QC.
 The Board has around 40 members, about half are judges while the rest are non-judicial members.
-Vacancies on the Board are advertised, with the appointment of new members managed by the Ministry of Justice.
+Vacancies on the Board are usually advertised, with the appointment of new members managed by the Ministry of Justice.
 All members are appointed by the Governor-General, on recommendation of the Attorney General.

 Under the Parole Act, the Attorney-General must be satisfied members have: